ksator/continuous-integration-with-python/README.md

 pip install pytest-cov
 ```

-use the option **--cov** to mesure coverage.
+Use the option **--cov** to mesure coverage.
-with the option **--cov-report term-missing**, we can see which lines are not covered.
+With the option **--cov-report term-missing**, we can see which lines are not covered.

 ### Travis CI:
-to make these tests and reports automatic, we use a github webhook with Travis CI.
+To make these tests and reports automatic, we use a github webhook with Travis CI.
 Travis tests with py.test the repo every time you push to your GitHub repository.
 The file **.travis.yml** has the Travis CI details.
 The file **requirements.txt** has the list of python packages Travis installs.